Sony Alpha a6600 Review:

 - Longer lasting: You can use one battery charge for 810 more shots.

-- Better sealing: Can be used to shoot in humid or dusty environments because it is weather sealed.
+- Better sealing: This can be used to shoot in humid or dusty environments because it is weather-sealed.

-- It has better lighting: Equipped with a hot shoe, allowing an external flash unit to be used.
+- It has better lighting and a hot shoe, allowing an external flash unit to be used.

 - More straightforward wireless transfer: Supports Bluetooth for cordless image sharing.